hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 - the NTCS5 post-transition period TAD Correlation Data spreadsheet is available [here](/guides/ctc-traders-phase5-tis/downloads/Correlation_Table_TAD_and_TLoI_V1.2_Post-Transition.xlsx)

-### UK cutover from NCTS4 to NCTS5
+### UK moving to NCTS5 - Final state

-After the UK NCTS5 service goes live (see [NCTS5 key dates](#ncts5-key-dates)), there will be a cutover period during which:
+Following the launch of the UK NCTS5 (final state) service (see [NCTS5 key dates](#ncts5-key-dates)), a period will follow where:

-- the NCTS4 service will continue running only to deal with in-flight transit declarations submitted before the go-live date
+- The NCTS5 service (API v2.0) will continue running ONLY to manage in-flight declarations submitted before the go-live date.
-- the NCTS5 service will handle all new transit declarations submitted from the go-live date onwards
+- The NCTS5 service (API v2.1) will handle all new final state transit declarations submitted from the go-live date onwards."

 ### Transition period